 - 10 Shelters

-Further, if you type 1 and send the message, you will receive a brief explanation about removal of exit permits:
+Further, if you type 1 and send the message, you will receive a brief explanation about the removal of exit permits:

 - Full removal of exit permits for expatriates